 Keep credit card balances low

-This is something that can be a challenge during the summer months but working towards adopting a mindset of comparing the need to haves in our life compared to the nice to haves is a personal practice that will alleviate credit card balance shock in the future.
+This is something that can be a challenge during the summer months and during our current season of COVID-19 which has resulted in furloughs and layoffs across our nation.
+Working towards adopting a mindset of comparing the need to haves in our life compared to the nice to haves is a personal practice that will alleviate credit card balance shock in the future.
 Maintaining lower revolving utilization ratios will not only help to improve your score but can also definitely reduce any financial worry.

 Remain patient and be diligent